KunalNib/GitPrac/README.md

 # GitPrac
-This is a Practice repo
+This is a Practice repo.